 Education And Awareness

-Educating young minds about menstruation will encourage them to understand and eliminate the taboo from a young age, making them a responsible individual in the future.
-Also, creating awareness among the masses through social media platforms and other programs will help debunk the myths surrounding menstrual taboo.
+Educating young minds about menstruation will encourage them to understand and eliminate menstruation as a taboo from a young age, making them responsible individuals in the future.
+Also, creating awareness among the masses through social media platforms and other programs will help debunk the myths surrounding menstruation as taboo.

 Supportive Environment

-Having a supportive environment in educational institutions and workplaces will ensure period and work can go hand in hand hassle-free.
+Having a supportive environment in educational institutions and workplaces will ensure that periods and work can go hand in hand, hassle-free.
 Further, supporting women dealing with period shame will help to minimise such activities.

 Advocating for implementing policies that enable menstrual leave or flexible working hours for menstruating ladies to accommodate menstrual health issues will enhance their productivity to a great extent.

-As the famous quote says, “Be the change you want to see in the world”- we have to initiate building a society that normalises periods and debunks the question why is talking about periods taboo.
-Here are some tips that can help to bring a change.
+As the famous quote says, “Be the change you want to see in the world”- we have to initiate building a society that normalises periods and debunks the question of why talking about periods is taboo.
+Here are some tips that can help bring about a change.

 Normalise Talking Openly